 Even though Puerto Vallarta and the entire Banderas Bay is stock-full of beautiful sandy beaches, the real surf action is on the North side of the bay, even beyond Bucerias in places like Lo de Marcos and Sayulita.

-Warm water, a variety of surf breaks, and and gentle winds that are usually offshore make the Punta de Mita area an ideal surf destination.
+Warm water, a variety of surf breaks, and gentle winds that are usually offshore, make the Punta de Mita area an ideal surf destination.

 If you use our Vallarta beach guide, you can easily find the surfing favorite, Punta de Burros and Playa Burros, by Grand Palladium, halfway between Bucerías and Punta Mita.

 You’ll find over 20 breaks from Bucerias to the end of the point.
 Take your choice from zippy little reefs to the perfect point breaks to fun beach breaks.
 The option of boat use usually ensures that there are uncrowded waves somewhere on the coastal area.

 You'll find many great locations from Lo De Marcos in the north to Quimixto in the south (there are more places even further south for adventurers).